 Disney Cruises is making temporary adjustments to its cancellation policy for passengers who are fearful of coronavirus.
 Travelers who wish to postpone their scheduled cruises through March 2021 may cancel without penalty up to 15 days prior to the sailing.
 They can receive a 100% future cruise credit for use through April 2022.
-(Note: If Disney canceled your cruise, you are eligible for a refund) *July Update: Disney has canceled all cruises through Sept.
-30. Disney Magic is suspended through Oct.
-2.
+(Note: If Disney canceled your cruise, you are eligible for a refund) *July Update: Disney has canceled all cruises through Oct.
+31.

 (July 22 update) MSC has canceled most sailings through September.
 Please see the full list of MSC cruise cancellations here.
 Passengers scheduled on a canceled cruise can request a refund or a 125 percent future cruise credit (good through Dec.
 31, 2021) directly through the MSC website.
 Travelers scheduled on cruises through Oct.
 31, 2020, may cancel up to 48-hours before the sailing and receive a full future cruise credit good until Dec.
 31, 2021.